Everyone has the potential to be a leader, regardless of title or position.

 “Why” matters.
 When you dig deep into an organization and employees can tell you the deeper purpose and the mission of their organization, you will discover strong leadership there.
 Leadership means knowing how to manage and empower every level of your organization.

 Leaders in all realms of life and leadership know that the power they have come to hold exists because they have earned the responsibility of serving the many.
-Leadership is ultimately a position of service, trust, and character
+Leadership is ultimately a position of service, trust, and character not authority.

 Lead From Within: Leadership is not patronage, power and position.
 It is about the service you give to show you care, the trust you bestow to show your integrity, the character you embody.
 It’s more about reaching out instead of climbing up.